ChiSym/GenSQL.structure-learning/README.md

 ## Building a model with your own dataset

-The first step is to add a clean data directory with your own csv.
+The first step is to add a clean data directory with your own CSV.

 For the root directory of the auto-modeling repository, perform the following.